Try Semrush

 Alt text example

-And if it makes sense, make one image optimized around your target keyword.
-So use a filename that includes your target keyword (for example, on-page-seo-chart.png).
+So, use a filename that includes your target keyword (for example, on-page-seo-chart.png).
 And use that same keyword as part of your image alt tags.

-Another reason to optimize your images for SEO: it gives search engines another clue of what your page is about… which can help it rank higher.
+Another reason to optimize your images for SEO: it gives search engines another clue of what your page is about, which can help it rank higher.

 Optimized images help search engines understand your content